Skinnytaste > Baked Breads and Cakes > Gluten-Free, Dairy-Free, Blueberry Oatmeal Muffins

 These Gluten-Free, Dairy-Free, Blueberry Oatmeal Muffins are insanely good.
 So moist, and lightly sweetened, studded with blueberries in every bite!

 These are made light by swapping out some of the butter with apple sauce and using less sugar than most muffins would call for.
 You can swap the brown sugar for coconut sugar, and leftovers freeze and reheat well.
+A gluten-free, dairy-free version of my Insanely Good Blueberry Oatmeal Muffins.

 These Gluten-Free, Dairy-Free, Blueberry Oatmeal Muffins are insanely good.
 So moist, and lightly sweetened, studded with blueberries in every bite!